helmedeiros/blog/content/en/posts/2025-07-18-quality-gates-agentic-coding.md

 description: "Why code quality gates and git hooks still matter in AI-driven development workflows"
 ---

-# Quality Gates in the Age of Agentic Coding

 Over the past year, I've vibecoded prototypes, supervised AI-generated systems, and co-created with agents in ways I never imagined possible.
 It's fast, fluid, and often feels like cheating—until it's not.
 In the middle of this wave of automation and agentic coding, I've also been repeatedly saved by some good, old-fashioned engineering practices.

 Hooks.
 Gates.
 Failing fast.
 Preventing bad commits.
 Those practices have bailed me out more times than I'd like to admit.
 And I've come to believe: they're not just relevant—they're more critical than ever.